 The breed has fairly good health in comparison to other dogs.
 But like other breeds, there are specific health problems that some Golden Retrievers may develop as they age.
 They can develop hip dysplasia which is a hereditary disease that prevents the thigh bone from attaching into the hip-joint.
 This can cause pain and discomfort to the pet.
 In severe cases, it might lead to arthritis.

 A similar condition is possible to develop in the elbow as well.

 Other health issues that the breed may face are eye diseases like progressive retinal atrophy (RNA) or cataracts, bloat, allergies, epilepsy, and cancer.
-A regular check-up with the veterinary will help to detect if your pet has any of these.
+A regular check-up with the veterinarian will help to detect if your pet has any of these.
 Also, if your pet starts behaving abnormally, consider visiting a doctor to ensure that they do not have any health conditions to worry about.